pragma-/Plang/README.md

 prefixed with a colon.
 Variables declarations may optionally have an initializer that assigns a default value.
 Without an initializer, the value of variables will default to `null`.

 The `var` statement returns the value of the variable.
-When type annotations are ommited, the variable's type will be inferred from its initializer value.
+When type annotations are omitted, the variable's type will be inferred from its initializer value.

     > var a = 5; print(type(a)); a